Burnaby women's counselling

 What does a perpetrator look like?

 There is no “type” and often perpetrators are friendly, trustworthy and known to the child.
 Their behaviour may not be concerning to others, and others may also view them as friendly and kind; however, they abused you when no one was around.
 Some adult survivors disclose being abused by their child minder or neighbour.
 In these instances, the perpetrator was older and known in the community.
-At Ease Counselling in Burnaby supports survivors in unpacking and processing their abuse.
+At Ease Counselling in Burnaby supports women in unpacking and processing their abuse.

 Why Choose At Ease Counselling?